CAPRONI VIZZOLA CALIF A-21S/A-21SJ

 Key Takeaways:

-• The Calif A-21SJ is notable as the world's only production turbojet-powered sailplane, featuring a 66.9-foot wingspan, side-by-side seating, and all-metal construction with a retractable engine.
+• The A-21SJ Calif is the world's only production turbojet-powered sailplane, featuring a retractable engine, side-by-side seating, and all-metal construction.

 See a mistake?
 Contact us.